mat0714/geolocation/README.md

 - preapre unit and integration tests

 ## How to run?
-You should have installed Maven in version 3 or later.
+You should have installed Java 17 and Maven 3 or later.
-Type in the console:
+Type in console in project directory:
 ```
 mvn spring-boot:run
 ```